 Attention is the beginning of devotion."

 Attention creates an altar where the inner and outer worlds converge.
-When that open sense of wonder turns to curiosity, we must be wary.
-If we look for an end or a solution or a kind of arrival, we forfeit the tenderness and care that comes from anticipation.
+So we must be wary when that genuine sense of wonder turns to curiosity.
+If we look for an end, a solution, or a kind of arrival, we forfeit the tenderness and care that comes from anticipation.

 "Attention without feeling, I began to learn, is only a report.
 An openness - an empathy - was necessary if the attention was to matter."
 Mary Oliver